 With his life on the line, Peter betrayed Jesus three times.
 One of the most emotional stories in the Bible, Peter’s denial was an intense subject for the Italian painter Caravaggio.
 Caravaggio was known for creating art with a sharp contrast between light and dark, and this is central to his work The Denial of Saint Peter, which was completed around 1610.
 The three fingers pointed at Peter are symbolic of the three times that Peter betrayed Jesus.
 Regardless of one’s religious beliefs, this work is a stunning display of color that brings out incredible emotion.

-In the 9th century BCE, the Assyrian king Ashurnasirpal II made huge changes to the area that is now in northern Iraq.
+In the 9th century BC, the Assyrian king Ashurnasirpal II made huge changes to the area that we now know as Northern Iraq.
 He was responsible for creating a new capital city, Nimrud, which he designed with great luxury.
-At the entrance of his palace stood a Human-headed winged bull and winged lion (lamassu).
+At the entrance of his palace stood a human-headed winged lion.
 The sculpture has Assyrian symbols, like a hat that marks divinity and a belt that marks power.
 The creature, called a ‘lamassu,’ was thought to protect the king and palace from enemies.
-This lamassu has five legs, which shows the creature standing proudly, when looked at from the front, and walking, when looked at from the side.
+This lamassu has five legs, which means the creature is standing proudly when looked at from the front, and walking when looked at from the side.

-The ancient Egyptian Pharaoh Hatshepsut lived and reigned in the 15th century BCE.
+The ancient Egyptian Pharaoh Hatshepsut lived and reigned in the 15th century BC.
 At her burial location at Deir el-Bahri, six sphinxes stood guard.
 Her successor, Thutmose III, ordered that they be destroyed.
 Ultimately, fragments of the Sphinx of Hatshepsut were collected and reformed to create this enormous masterpiece.
-The sphinx has a long history in ancient Egypt, and this particular sphinx was crafted with Hatshepsut’s face on its body – and unlike the most notable sphinx that stands in front of the Pyramids of Giza, this sphinx has a nose.
+The sphinx has a long history in ancient Egypt, and this particular one was crafted with Hatshepsut’s face on its body.
+Unlike the most notable sphinx that stands in front of the Pyramids of Giza, the Sphinx of Hatshepsut has a nose.

-The Dancing Celestial Deity (Devata) is a sandstone sculpture from the early 12th century from India, in present-day Uttar Pradesh.
+The Dancing Celestial Deity (Devata) is a sandstone sculpture from the early 12th-century India.
 This figure stood atop a Hindu temple alongside other female figures to encourage worship for the main deity of the temple.
-The ornaments and pose make the viewer see rhythm in the stone figure, as the figure appears to be in motion.
+The ornaments and pose make the viewer see rhythm in the stone figure, as it appears to be in motion.
 Her stance is incredibly enticing and a feat for even the most flexible people.

 Gertrude Stein was an American author who was known for having a large following in her Parisian salon.
 Her salon had famous guests like Henri Matisse, Pierre-Auguste Renoir, and Pablo Picasso.
-Picasso painted Gertrude Stein between 1905 and 1906, and it is a testament to his patronage and friendship.
-This work appears simpler than some of Picasso’s other paintings, and it is a beautiful testament to this important woman in his life.
+Picasso painted Gertrude Stein between 1905 and 1906, and it is a testament to his patronage and friendship with the writer.
+This work appears to be simpler than some of Picasso’s other paintings, and it is a beautiful testament to this important woman in his life.

 This representation of Avalokiteshvara shows the figure with his right leg bent and his arm draped on his knee.
 Bodhisattva Avalokiteshvara in Water Moon Form (Shuiyue Guanyin) was created in China during the Liao Dynasty in the 11th century.
 This pose represented the Pure Land, his personal paradise that was later identified to be the island Mount Putuo.
 The figure’s ornaments are intricate, and the folds in the fabric of his clothing make the figure look realistic.